MarkRobitaille/Caterpeeler/README.md

 You are the Caterpeeler!
 Wiggle around a tree branch and eat leaves to become a beautiful butterfly!
 Dodge the spiders and make sure to hide from the ominous birds flying around the tree by going under piles of leaves.

-Made for the CSSA Game Jam 2019 at the University of Manitoba.
+Made for the CSSA Game Jam 2019 at the University of Manitoba in less than 48 hours.
 The theme for the game jam was "1 HP".
 You can download a playable build of the game on [itch.io](https://markrobitaille.itch.io/caterpeeler).
 Extract the files from the zip file and open caterpeeler.exe to start playing.

 ## Developed by: